buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Uncommon; **Cost:** 2000 gp

-this 18-meter-long silk **rope** weighs 1.5 pounds, encumbrance 1, and can hold up to 1,500 pounds.
+this 18-meter-long silk **rope** weighs 0.7 kg, encumbrance 1, and can hold up to 680 kg.
 If you hold one end of the rope and use two actions to speak the command word, the rope animates.
 With two actions, you can command the other end to move toward a destination you choose.
 That end moves 3 meters during your round when it receives your first command, and 3 meters during each round thereafter until it reaches its destination, up to its maximum length, or until you tell it to stop.
 You can also tell the rope to knot or unknot itself, to fasten itself to an object, or to unfasten itself, or to coil itself for carrying.
 If you tell the rope to knot, large knots appear at 30-centimeter intervals along the rope.
 While knotted, the rope shortens to a 15-meter length and grants +1d6 to checks made to climb it.

 The rope has Defense 20, Hardness 3, and 20 Hit Points.
 It regains 1 hit point every 5 minutes as long as it has at least 1 hit point.
 If the rope drops to 0 Hit Points, it is destroyed.